Hharithsa/pdf-comparison/README.md

 3. Install dependencies: **`python install -r requirements.txt`** or **`make run-setup`** if Make is installed
 4. Start the project: **`python -m uvicorn main:app --reload`** or **`make run`** if Make is installed
 5. Head to [Swagger UI docs](http://127.0.0.1:8000/docs/), click on the default endpoint -> try it out -> upload the old and new PDF files
 6. download the generated PDF from the same panel under the response tab, or follow the error message and change the input files in case of errors.

+Two sample PDFs have been included in the /test directory, to run the tool for these PDFs, run  **`python test.py`** or **`make run-test`** if Make is installed

 ## **Assumptions and Limitations**
 1. This tool works only for text-related content.
 It does not detect changes in images and other content